Towards practical quantum position verification

 Scheme $2$ again assumes that Alice has $M$ agents $A_1,\ldots, A_M$ surrounding the location $L$ of $B$.
 Alice and $B$ agree on a sufficiently large integer $n$, and on a sufficiently small error rate $0\leq \gamma <<1$, which act as security parameters.
 We also assume that all communications take place at the speed of light through vacuum, which we denote by $c$.
 For all $i=1,2,\ldots, M$, Alice's agent $A_i$ and $B$ perform the following actions.

 \begin{enumerate}

 \item $A$ and $B$ share a secret key $k$ that is used to authenticate communications and may also be used as a one-time pad to keep communications secret.
-This key may be expanded as and when needed by quantum key distribution.
+This key may be expanded as and when needed by QKD.

 \item At some time prior to the position verification protocol, $A_i$ and $B$ share a secret key $k_i = \{ r_{i1} , \ldots , r_{iN} \}$, where each substring $r_{ij}$ has $n$ bits, and $N$ is as large as required.
-They keep this secret from eavesdroppers, although $A_i$ may share it securely with other $A_j$.
+They keep this secret from spoofers, although $A_i$ may share it securely with other $A_j$.
 The key sharing may be done arbitrarily far in advance.
 For simplicity, we assume the key-sharing is error-free, i.e. that $A_i$ and $B$ have identical versions of $k_i$.
 This can be achieved, with high probability, by standard key reconciliation methods.
 A small allowed key sharing error rate can also be incorporated in the error-tolerant ($\gamma >0$) versions of the position verification protocol, as described below.

 \item $A$ sends an authenticated message to $B$, specifying the times at which he is required to verify his location.
 This can be done arbitrarily far in advance of step 3, and possibly after or concurrent with step 2.
 In the simplest version, this message is public.
 Alternatively, it could be encrypted, to prevent $S$ from learning the verification schedule.